 Knowing who owns what is an important part of your SEO investment decision.
 For example, you might be paying your SEO company to “build” you links, when really they’re subscribing to link network services.
 When you stop paying them, they might turn off the service and all your links go away.
 This raises another flag in that typically these links aren’t great quality and might speak to the level of service you’re going to get.
 Asking the question above is a good way to raise several possible flags.
 I like to think of SEO as a long term strategy where you’re investing in the equity of your site.
 Investing in work here that can get turned off can possibly be a big waste of your marketing budget.

 Staying above your competitors in search engine results is never easy.
 Choosing the best SEO company can be the antidote to falling off the first page of results.
-The questions in the above list will get you closer to a final decision on an SEO company.
+The questions in the above list will get you closer to a final decision on an SEO company, whether you’re trying to for keywords as diverse as “single parent holidays” or “marketing books“.
 Good luck in your hiring process!